A Delicate Issue

 The quality of the unedited 90-minute long audio recording of the meeting, which took place a month earlier on December 16, 2019, is excellent.
 It documents an attempt to enhance coordination of monetary and economic policies under the framework of the memorandum on cooperation to achieve sustainable economic growth and price stability, an agreement between the central bank and government signed in October 2019 to coordinate macroeconomic policy.

-Former Prime Minister Oleksiy Honcharuk during the Rendevous program aired by TV Channel 5 on June 20 told Yanina Sokolova that the making and release of the recording was a manipulation, a “special operation” conducted to sow discord among members of Ze!Team (05:18).
-Honcharuk said member of parliament Oleksandr Dubinsky and his colleagues were behind the stunt, which led to his sacking.
+On June 20, 2020, former Prime Minister Oleksiy Honcharuk during the Rendevous program aired by TV Channel 5 said the making and release of a secretly recorded conversation about macroeconomic policy was a manipulation, a “special operation,” conducted to sow discord among members of Z!Team (05:18).
+Honcharuk said member of parliament Oleksandr Dubinsky and his colleagues were behind the stunt, which led to his dismissal.

 Dubinsky is associated with Ukrainian oligarch Ihor Kolomoisky, Zelensky’s former client, whose 1+1 TV channel aired the popular Servant of the People television series and supported Zelensky’s successful presidential election campaign.